songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/03-Security-Architecture/03/_rbac.md

 However, you have the right to start a pod in this namespace, if you happen to know the name of the secret (or guess it) you can mount any secret in this namespace to the pod and read it inside the pod!
 {{% /details %}}

+## {{% task %}} (Advanced) Mount secrets without direct permissions

+Prove the answer to above question.
+Create secret and then start a pod with the service account mounting the secret.

+After you successfully accomplished this.
+You can create a new role to include secrets read in the namespace for the service account too.

+### Cleanup

 You can delete both pods and the service account after you have finished the lab: